Skip to main content

 Fougasse Monégasque

-A sweet, orange-flavored bread traditionally prepared during religious holidays, particularly Epiphany.
-Unlike the savory fougasse of Provence, the Monegasque version is enriched with eggs, sugar, butter, and candied orange peel, offering a delightfully fragrant and subtly sweet flavor.
+A sweet, orange-scented bread made for religious holidays, especially Epiphany.
+Where the Provençal fougasse is savory, the Monégasque version is enriched with eggs, sugar, butter and candied orange peel, which gives it a fragrant, lightly sweet flavor.

 Stocafi